Career Fairs and Networking Events

 • Prepare questions for your companies of interest

-• Plan your professional attire
+• Plan your business casual attire

 • Prepare a folder/portfolio with multiple copies of your resume, notepad, pen, and your list of researched companies